 - Through a combination of grassroots neighborhood outreach and traditional media, we supported Asphalt Green’s annual Big Swim Big Kick event, which has seen a 78% rise in attendance since its inauguration.

 - We executed a year-long volunteer engagement campaign for AARP NY, which increased volunteer engagement by 10%.

 - Our sustained media placements helped Flushing Town Hall steadily increase attendance by nearly 60% between 2014 and 2018.

 - The Museum of the City of New York saw a 57% weekend and 25% weekday increase in attendance, thanks to a series of press events we developed to highlight an exhibition.

 - For a limited-run show at Queens Theatre, we secured significant local and regional media coverage that led to it becoming the highest ticket-selling event since the new Managing Director started three years prior.

 - Flatiron/23rd Street Partnership sought to boost attendance at its free, weekly walking tours, and its annual Summer Series.
-Or efforts resulted in 3,619 people attending Flatiron’s 2017 Summer Series – more than a 200% increase over the previous year and an increase in walking tour participation of 34%.
+Our efforts resulted in 3,619 people attending Flatiron’s 2017 Summer Series – more than a 200% increase over the previous year and a 34% increase in walking tour participation.